GermanTacos/overlays/README.md

 Assorted overlays for various consoles and resolutions.

-Themes here are in .7z format; you can place them into your `/Themes` folder and spruce will automatically unzip them on next boot.

 Overlays are in .png format; install to wherever your RetroArch overlays are kept on your device/handheld.

-**These themes are licensed under MIT.
+**These overlays are licensed under MIT.
 You are free to use or edit them for any purpose you'd like.
 If used, please let me know via email at me@jaw.fyi**

 ## Overlays